komrad36/FastDivide/README.md

 Because a lot of the work is precomputable for a given denominator/divisor, a class is also provided allowing you to perform this precomputation, then repeatedly divide different numerators by that same denominator.

+Because the implementation is completely free of any branches or memory accesses, it also doesn't leak any side-channel information about its arguments (at least, not via timing or memory!), so it could be useful for crypto applications while actually improving performance.

 #### Theory: ####

 First, `floor(2^64/D)` is computed with extreme care to efficiency.
 The first correct result bit is obtained via leading bit counts, the second via shifts, then subsequently the correct bit count is doubled by each of 5 Newton-Raphson iterations to obtain 64 correct bits.
 Careful construction avoids excessive shifts, branching, or the need to track more than 64 bits at a time during this process.